MochiJump/MochiJump/README.md

 Should do:

-Add gradle script to include jackson fasterxml // !
-NOTE: using a different compiler from here on out may be important, the eclipse compiler is not the most reliable.
+Add gradle script to include jackson fasterxml //